theomund/neuros/README.md

 > [!WARNING]
 > This project is currently in its early development stage.
 As a result, you
-> might find bugs, incomplete features, and unexpected behavior.
+> might find bugs, incomplete features, and breaking changes.
 Be aware that
 > the system is not yet stable for production use.
 Use it at your own
 > discretion, and prepare for potential issues.